Vaanmathi2004/core_java/18_conditional_statements_java.md

 # SWITCH STATEMENT
 - We can use switch and based on the value, it'll execute the particular case.
 That's why we say it as switch case statement.
+- This conditional statement is used to check multiple possible values of a variable.
 ```JAVA
 int n=1;
 switch(n)